 If you see small drips instead of a sizeable puddle near your air conditioner, water could be dripping off the evaporator coil instead of running down the condensate line.
 This could happen if the coils are grimy, or if holes in the insulation around the coils deflect the water.
 The smartest approach to stop the evaporator coil from becoming run down is to schedule yearly air conditioning maintenance.

 A film of frost could develop on the indoor coils, which drips onto the floor as it defrosts.
 If you see this, turn off your air conditioner right away to prevent killing the compressor.
 The evaporator coil could freeze due to lower airflow.
 To stop this, get a new filter before it becomes dirty.
 If that doesn’t take care of the issue, the refrigerant is likely low or additional work is required.
 You’ll need a knowledgeable HVAC technician like one from Service Experts Heating & Air Conditioning to examine the charge and repair any leaks.

 Our Experts Can Handle All Your Air Conditioning Repair Needs

 Whatever the reason why your AC is leaking water, Service Experts Heating & Air Conditioning can set things right.
 We’ll troubleshoot and repair your air conditioner, getting it back to operating again fast.

-Our technicians are highly trained, skilled and NATE-certified to deliver quality work.
-We have full confidence in our service—in fact, we back up everything we offer with a one-year 100% Satisfaction Guarantee!*
+Our technicians are highly trained, knowledgeable and NATE-certified to provide outstanding repairs.
+We have total confidence in our repairs—in fact, we back up everything we perform with a one-year 100% Satisfaction Guarantee!*

 We’ll even recommend a headache-free membership plan.
-This may help you catch AC problems early so you can stop impending service while keeping your home cooler.
+This can help you catch AC problems early so you can halt impending repairs while keeping your home cooler.

 Contact us at 305-440-1505 to schedule your air conditioning appointment in Miami now!